satansdeer/satansdeer.github.com/src/pages/posts/weather-app/index.md

 Now I decided to not care about mistakes, record everything in one shot and then edit out the messed up parts.
 Seems to be working waaaaaaay better.

-If you want to learn how to make a simple weathe app with react - check out those videos:
+If you want to learn how to make a simple weather app with react - check out those videos:

 ### #1
 `youtube:https://www.youtube.com/embed/smfAz-Vt6VQ`